How to Make a YouTube Video (Beginner’s Guide)

 2. Make content that is good for search engines

-In addition to focusing your content on specific topics, Jeremy Vest recommends that you make sure your content is helpful and answers questions your potential audience is asking.
+In addition to focusing your content on specific topics, Jeremy Vest recommends that you ensure your content is helpful and answers questions your potential audience is asking.

-To make your content helpful and findable, consider the questions being asked and where they’re being asked.
-Then you can create the right content and post it where it will be found.
+To make your content helpful and findable, consider your viewers’ questions and where they’re asking them.
+Then, you can create the right content and post it where they will find it.

-Download Camtasia to quickly and easily make your own YouTube videos.
+Download Camtasia to make your own YouTube videos quickly and easily.

 Step 3.
 Find YouTube ideas and topics

-Now that you know your audience, you may be wondering “What should I make a YouTube video about?”
-The good news is that there are tons of ways to find YouTube video ideas that your audience is searching for.
+Now that you know your audience, you may wonder, “What should I make a YouTube video about?”
+The good news is that there are many ways to find YouTube video ideas your audience is searching for.

-That’s a great start, but for even more ideas than your initial list, here are some tips from Gord Isman of the best places you can use to get inspired and find highly-relevant topics for your specific audience.
+That’s a great start, but for even more ideas than your initial list, here are some tips from Gord Isman on the best places to get inspired and find highly relevant topics for your specific audience.

 1. YouTube search